ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 ## Full Handshakes in TLS 1.3

-As already said above, static RSA key exchanges have been removed from the TLS 1.3 draft as they cannot provide forward secrecy.
+As already said above, static RSA key exchanges have been removed from the TLS 1.3 draft because they cannot provide forward secrecy.
 That's a great start!

 Another good change is that the `ChangeCipherSpec` protocol (yes, it's actually a protocol, not a message) was removed as well.
 With TLS 1.3 every message